Legal Cannabis industry is here. Is your brand memorable enough?

 CEO & Co-founder at Confident Cannabis

 Although cannabis entails a negative health image, many studies have revealed a harmless (or even positive) side of the psychotropic.
-In November 2016, for instance, the American Association for the Advancement of Science published a study confirming that opiate overdose deaths diminished by 25% in those states where medicinal use of cannabis is legal, California ( 27%), Colorado (20%), and Washington (11%) being among the states in which legal market is concentrated.
+In November 2016, for instance, the American Association for the Advancement of Science published a study confirming that opiate overdose deaths diminished by 25% in those states where medicinal use of cannabis is legal, California ( 27%), Colorado (20%), and Washington (11%) being among the states in which the legal market is concentrated.

 Brands need to position themselves